 Since we are interested in star-forming galaxies, we removed 10 sources showing a broad or suspected broad H$\alpha$ component ($v_{\rm FWHM} > 1000$ km/s) from our catalog (N=605), see Table 4 of \citet{Matthee+2024_env} for details on these objects.

 In some cases, as a consequence of the adopted deblending parameter, galaxies are artificially split into multiple components during the \texttt{SourceExtractor} run.
 To avoid accounting multiple times for the same system, whose H$\alpha$-flux is blended in the grism data, we adopted a procedure similar to \citet{Matthee+2023_eiger} and grouped sources below a certain angular separation and distance in redshift together.
-Specifically, we considered sources with $|\Delta v| < 1000$ km/s and angular separation $< 0.8$\arcsec as belonging to the same system and merged their physical properties (e.g. stellar masses and fluxes).
-The angular separation, which corresponds to $\sim 5.5$ kpc at $z = 4.3$, was chosen based on that of \citet{Covelo-Paz+2025}.
-The authors assumed an angular separation $< 0.6$ arcsec ($\sim 4.1$ kpc at $z = 4.3$) for their NIRCam grism data, but since we are considering objects in a lensed field, we multiply this separation value by the square root of the median magnification factor in the ALT H$\alpha$ sample, $\mu = 1.95$.
+Specifically, we considered sources with $|\Delta v| < 1000$ km/s and angular separation $< 0.8$\arcsec ($\sim 5.5$ kpc at $z = 4.3$) as belonging to the same system and merged their physical properties (e.g. stellar masses and fluxes).
+This way we ensure that our selection criteria can be reproduced in galaxy simulations and that we are grouping together systems that belong to the same halo, for reference, the virial radius of a $\sim 10^{11} \; \mathrm{M_\odot}$ halo at $z=4.5$ is $\sim30$ kpc.
+The angular separation was chosen based on that of \citet{Covelo-Paz+2025}, where the authors used an angular separation $< 0.6$ arcsec ($\sim 4.1$ kpc at $z = 4.3$) for their NIRCam grism data, below which issues with blending may impact measurements.
+Since we are considering objects in a lensed field, we multiply this separation value by the square root of the median magnification factor of the ALT H$\alpha$ sample, $\mu = 1.95$.
 Figure \ref{fig:separation} shows the pair separation distribution function of the H$\alpha$ emitters in ALT.
 All the above conditions lead to a sample of 512 objects, of which 61 ($\sim$ 12\%) are multi-component galaxies.